-United Way strives to move people toward financial independence.
+United Way strives to support people as they journey toward financial independence.
 People living in financially unstable homes frequently encounter other foundational quality-of-life needs, such as good health and quality education.
-Without a stable and family-sustaining income, people can find themselves falling behind rather than moving forward in creating a good quality life for themselves and their families.
-Together, we’re providing job training, financial literacy courses, job coaching, tax filing assistance, and more to help people in our community become more financially stable.
+Without a stable and family-sustaining income, people can find themselves falling behind rather than moving forward in creating a good quality life.
+United, we’re providing eviction prevention and rapid rehousing services, nutritious meals, adult education, independent living services, and more to help people in our community meet their basic needs and become more financially stable.

 Did you know...

 - Nearly 500 people are experiencing homelessness in Southeast Minnesota on any given night, including approximately 175 are children.
 Housing instability is directly linked to poor health outcomes, educational outcomes, and employment outcomes.

 - Food insecurity is harmful to all people, but it is particularly devastating to children.
 Proper nutrition is critical to a child's development.
 In Olmsted County, 8.2% of the total population is food insecure, and approximately 4,400 of these individuals are children.

 - The Earned Income Tax Credit (EITC) is one of the largest and most successful federal anti-poverty programs, yet 1 in 5 eligible Minnesota taxpayers does not access the EITC.

 - 10% of Olmsted County residents have a disability, including 30% of adults over the age of 65.

 United Way and our community partners fight for:

 - Access to adequate, nutritious, and culturally appropriate foods

 - Paths to stability for domestic violence survivors and low-income single mothers